- Cain, Bill

 Back To Top

-This is Dr. Capolupos’ 43rd year celebration with Cavalcade.
-He started as a band director in the organization then was the Music Caption Chief for two terms then he was the Judging Coordinator for two terms.
+Dr. Capoluposstarted as a band director in the organization then was the Music Caption Chief for two terms then he was the Judging Coordinator for two terms.
 Dr. Capolupo started his jazz music career by playing Lead Alto in the West Chester Criterions Jazz Ensemble.
 He went on to perform from New York to South Carolina with various jazz bands.
 He directed several award winning high school jazz ensembles and was director of the Cabrini College Jazz Band; the Lincoln University Jazz Band and the Princeton University Jazz Band.
 He will also be conducting the America Music Abroad Bronze Tour of Europe this summer for the 32nd year.
 Dr. Capolupo was the co-founder of the Pennsylvania All State Jazz Band.
 He served as the President of the Pennsynsyvai Chapter of the National Association of Jazz Educators.
 Besides his career in Instrumental Music, Dr Capolupo has served as a Coordinator of Fine Arts, Principal, Director of Elementary Education, Director of Teaching and Learning and Superintendent of Schools.
 Dr. Capolupo was named the 2014 National Superintendent of the Year by The National Association of School Superintendents and named the 2015 Pennsylvania Superintendent of the Year by the Pennsylvania Association of School Administrators.
 Dr Capolupo has recently co-authored a book on school leadership and is presenting workshops in several State Conferences and National Conferences around the country.
 In addition to judging jazz festivals, he also judges Marching Band festivals, the Miss America Pageant Parade and the Mummers Parade in Philadelphia.
 Over his career, he has judged over 1000 musical events.

 Back To Top